-Half Moon Bay Jail (1911) - As the oldest remaining public building in Half Moon Bay, the historic jail reopened in 2018 as a museum home to artifacts, informative displays about the Half Moon Coastside.
+Half Moon Bay Jail (1919) - Now the location of the Half Moon Bay Coastside History Museum, this was the official town jail that reopened in 2018 as a museum home to artifacts, informative displays about the Half Moon Coastside.
 Visitors will find extensive information on major time periods along the coast including the Gold Rush, Prohibition era, and World War II.
-Open on weekends from 11 a.m. to 5 p.m.
+Open on weekends from 10 a.m. to 4 p.m.
 511 Johnston Street, (650) 726-4468.